 Create an account or, if you’re a parent of a current DPS student, use your Parent Portal username and password to log in to the SchoolChoice application.
-Then, rank up to 12 of your most-preferred schools.
-For the 2025-26 school year, the Round 2 application is open from 10 a.m. on April 8 to 4 p.m. on Aug.
-29. Families can submit one application per student.
-You can also call the Choice Hotline at 720-423-3493 for assistance with submitting a Round 2 application.
+Then, rank up to 12 of your most-preferred schools anytime during the Choice window.
+For the 2026-27 school year, the Round 1 application will be open from 10 a.m. on Dec.
+2, 2025 to 4 p.m. on Jan.
+20, 2026.
+Families can submit one Choice application per student.
+For step-by-step instructions, review the application guide.

-Stephen Knight (SKCEE) offers full programming for 3 and 4 year olds.
-We also offer full day Kindergarten for our incoming 5 year olds (our kinder feeds into Cory Elementary for 1st grade).
+Stephen Knight (SKCEE) offers full day programming for 3, 4, and 5 year olds. (our kinder feeds into Cory Elementary for 1st grade).
 We only offer a half day program in our Autism room, students must be placed in this room by Child Find.
 All other ECE programs are full day only.

 Every school district in Colorado, including DPS, is working with the Colorado Department of Early Childhood (CDEC) to continue expanding its Early Childhood Education with an enrollment process for Universal Preschool Colorado, also known as UPK.